 I have written a ton about cluster feeding on my website.

-One question I have gotten a lot is about newborn cluster feeding on day 2 after baby's birth.
-For some reason this day gets a lot of attention as a time when cluster feeding starts.
+One question I have gotten a lot is about newborn cluster feeding on day two after the baby's birth.
+For some reason, this day gets a lot of attention as a time when cluster feeding starts.

-With my first baby this really did not happen, so I did not totally relate to this when I had her.
+With my first baby, this did not happen, so I did not relate to this when I had her.

-But now that I have had three babies, I can say for sure that cluster feeding commenced in earnest on day two for my second and third baby.
+But now that I have had three babies, I can say for sure that cluster feeding commenced in earnest on day two for my second and third babies.

-We did end up going on to breastfeed successfully after a lot of work the first two weeks.
+After much work in the first two weeks, we went on to breastfeed successfully.
 This was not a typical breastfeeding experience.
-For many women colustrum does start to come in as soon as your baby is born.
+For many women, colostrum does start to come in as soon as their baby is born.

-With my second and third babies breastfeeding was easier and more typical for me.
+With my second and third babies, breastfeeding was more accessible and more typical.

 Cluster feeding on day one

-So what is going on during those early first couple of days breastfeeding?
+So what happens during those early first couple of days of breastfeeding?

-On day one when your baby is born - it is important to bring your baby to your breast so they can get colostrum.
-You won't feel like much is coming out, and may wonder if your baby is getting enough.
+On day one, when your baby is born - it is essential to bring your baby to your breast so they can get colostrum.
+You won't feel like much is coming out and may wonder if your baby is getting enough.

-I found in my experience neither of my babies nursed a lot in the first 24 hours.
+In my experience, neither of my babies nursed much in the first 24 hours.
 It felt like a little, and they slept a ton.

-Take advantage of it if you can, and try to sleep as well.
-I never slept great in a hospital but once you get home things get much more hectic.
+Take advantage of it if you can, and try to sleep.
+I never slept great in a hospital, but things get much more hectic once you get home.

 Cluster feeding on day two

-If you have concerns about how much your baby is nursing on day two check out this great post from La Leche League.
+If you have concerns about how much your baby will nurse on day two, check out this great post from La Leche League.

-At this point your baby's sleep is going to be all over the place and it's going to feel really rough for you.
-I found this with my first baby even though she was in the NICU, and it was a shock to my system.
+At this point, your baby's sleep is going to be all over the place, and it's going to feel rough for you.
+I found this with my first baby, even though she was in the NICU, and it was a shock to my system.

-Try to roll with it knowing it is temporary.
-Your baby will not have any set sleep schedule at all in those early days, and may want to nurse on and off all night.
+Try to roll with it, knowing it is temporary.
+Your baby will not have any set sleep schedule in those early days and may want to nurse on and off all night.

-Eventually just like with regular cluster feeding, they will sleep a longer stretch.
-This is when you need to try and sleep too.
+Eventually, just like regular cluster feeding, they will sleep longer.
+This is when you need to try and sleep, too.

-Eventually they will sleep more at night less during day, and feeding will move earlier.
+Eventually, they will sleep more at night and less during the day, and feeding will move earlier.

-Those early days will feel tough but try to roll with is knowing it will get easier.
+Those early days will feel tough but try to roll with it, knowing it will get easier.

-I kind of freaked out with my first baby once we were home.
-I ended up finding a routine with time though, and things greatly improved after the first few weeks.
+I freaked out with my first baby once we were home.
+I found a routine with time, though, and things significantly improved after the first few weeks.

 Read more about cluster feeding all over my website!

-All the links below have tons of tips and ideas for getting through those early cluster feeding days.
+All the links below have many tips and ideas for getting through those early cluster feeding days.

-Check them out and please let me know if you have any questions about cluster feeding on day 2!
+Check them out, and please let me know if you have any questions about cluster feeding on day two!

 https://breastfeedingneeds.com/newborn-cluster-feeding-tips